Drone Operator Services

 What are the drone regulations for filming in Mexico?

+Here is the breakdown.
 Drone filming in Mexico is regulated by AFAC (Agencia Federal de Aviación Civil).
-Required for drones over 250g; commercial operations need AFAC authorization.
-The maximum flight altitude is 120m, and no-fly zones include airports (9.2km radius), archaeological zones, military installations, crowds and gatherings.
-Commercial filming permits require 2-4 weeks for commercial permits.
+Needed for drones over 250g.
+Commercial operations need AFAC sign-off.
+The maximum flight altitude is 120m, and no-fly zones have airports (9.2km radius), archaeological zones, military installations, crowds and gatherings.
+Commercial filming permits need 2-4 weeks for commercial permits.

 What does a drone operator do on a film set?